Comparison of viscosity solutions for a class of non-linear PDEs on the space of finite nonnegative measures: Proof of Theorem

-This chapter is dedicated to the complete proof of Proposition \ref{hjbprop}, which characterizes the value function of our branching control problem as the unique viscosity solution of the associated Hamilton-Jacobi-Bellman equation \eqref{eq:HJB}.
-The proof is structured in three main steps.
-First, in Section \ref{section5.1}, we establish fundamental a priori estimates for the controlled branching diffusion, including moment bounds and stability results, which ensure the continuity of value function.
-Second, Section \ref{section5.2} provides the necessary background on Sobolev spaces, which is essential for the functional analysis in the subsequent step.
-Finally, and most crucially, Section \ref{section5.3} verifies the continuity of the branching marginal measure and the Hamiltonian, which makes key contribution to the existence part of the proof. \\ In this chapter, assume all the assumptions in chapter \ref{section4} hold.
+This chapter is devoted to the rigorous proof of Theorem \ref{hjbprop}, which characterizes the value function of the controlled branching McKean-Vlasov problem as the unique viscosity solution to the associated Hamilton-Jacobi-Bellman equation \eqref{eq:HJB}.
+The argument proceeds in three distinct stages.
+First, Section \ref{section5.1} establishes the requisite a priori estimates for the controlled branching diffusion , alongside fundamental stability results and Itô's formula for measure-valued processes.
+Building upon these tools, Section \ref{section5.2} deduces the critical regularity properties of the system; in particular, we establish a time-Hölder inequality for the marginal measures with a Hölder coefficient strictly independent of the chosen admissible control, as well as the continuity of the Hamiltonian.
+Finally, Section \ref{section5.3} synthesizes these components to verify the continuity of the value function and to prove that it satisfies the HJB equation in the viscosity sense, concluding with the verification of the comparison principle to guarantee uniqueness.